tnichols217/notes/APBiology/3/Notes/Worksheets/Enzymes and Cellular Regulation.md

 12. 12
 	1. Amylase is most effective at 40 degrees, and decreases when moved away from 40 degrees
 	2. More enzyme concentration leads to more r.r. in a linear manner
-	3. More substrate concentration leads to higher re
+	3. More substrate concentration leads to higher reaction in a logari